Detective Conan: Private Eye in the Distant Sea: Plot

-Back on the ship, Conan deduces that the man who claims to be Yuki’s father was X, and tells Yuki to hide.
+Back on the ship, Conan deduces that the man who claims to be Yuki's father was X, and tells Yuki to hide.
 X attempts to silence Conan but flees as there were too many civilians around.
-Yuki stops Conan from giving chase, fearing for his real father’s safety.
+Yuki stops Conan from giving chase, fearing for his real father's safety.
 X then destroys the footage and takes Yuki hostage, but was spotted by Ran.
-Yuki tells her X’s true identity as a spy, leading to Ran fighting X, but she is defeated and fell overboard into the sea.
+Yuki tells her X's true identity as a spy, leading to Ran fighting X, but she is defeated and fell overboard into the ocean.
 Yuki then leads the police to X, who takes a crew member hostage.
-Conan kicks a soccer ball from his belt and knocks out X.
+Conan manages to knocks out X by kick the soccer ball at him with Nanami's help.

-Conan then stuns Kogoro using his watch and explains the truth about the body.
+Conan then tranquilizes Kogoro and explains the truth about the body.
 He reveals that Kurata had killed Sasaura, with an audio file of a conversation made by Sasaura of the metallic clinking sounds to be the sound when Kurata's expandable baton struck his gun when he walked to be evidence.
 Kurata reveals that he chased Sasaura to a cliff and accidentally fell into the sea when the rock he was standing on collapsed.
-He had requested to be a member of the investigation team to cover up the incident, and had planted Sasaura’s phone to mislead investigators.
+He had requested to be a member of the investigation team to cover up the incident, and had planted Sasaura's phone to mislead investigators.
 He is then arrested for interfering with the investigation.

-Shortly after, The Detective Boys, Yuki, and Sonoko inform the larger group of Ran’s disappearance.
+Shortly after, The Detective Boys, Yuki, and Sonoko inform the larger group of Ran's disappearance.
 The police also revealed that X had admitted throwing a high-school aged girl who is skilled in karate overboard during the fight.
-Realising that it was Ran who was thrown overboard, the destroyer makes a U-turn back to the spot which Ran was thought to have been thrown overboard.
+Realizing that it was Ran who was thrown overboard, Hotaka makes a U-turn back to the spot which Ran was thought to have been thrown overboard.
 A helicopter was sent out to investigate, however it was unable to locate her.
-Conan, remembering that Ran had kept a number of Mori’s golden business cards, instructs the helicopter to follow a glittering trail, revealed to be the business cards scattered in sea.
+Conan, remembering that Ran had kept a number of Mori's golden business cards, instructs the helicopter to follow a glittering trail, revealed to be the business cards scattered in sea.
 Eventually they manage to locate and rescue her alive.

-As Conan was about to leave, Nanami asks him who he really is.
+During the credits, Yuki reunites with his father, while Conan salutes to Yuki.
+As Conan was about to leave in the post-credits scene, Nanami asks him who he really is.
 Conan innocently states that he's just a typical elementary school student, and runs off, leaving Nanami to wonder over what he said.